runatlantis/atlantis/docs/architecture.md

   - if something is an error, ex. we couldn't clean up the workspace, use the words "failed to" in the log
   - never use colons "`:`" in a log since that's used to separate error descriptions and causes
     - if you need to have a break in your comment, either use `-` or `,` ex. `failed to clean directory, continuing regardless` or `POST /404 - Response code 404`

+Glossary

+* **Run**: Encompasses the two steps (plan and apply) for modifying infrastructure in a specific environment
+* **Run Lock**: When a run has started but is not yet completed, the infrastructure and environment that's being modified is "locked" against other runs being started for the same set of infrastructure and environment.
+We determine what infrastructure is being modified by combining the repository name, the directory in the repository at which the terraform commands need to be run, and the environment that's being modified
+* **Run Path**: The path relative to the repository's root at which terraform commands need to be executed for this Run
+* **Run Key**: The unique id for the set of infrastructure that is being modified in a Run.
+It is a combination of the repository name, run path, and environment
+* **Run Id**: The id for this specific Run